I got too many idiotic all-over-the-ballpark comments here.

 I have to say, I think.

-Well, I think he's I disagree.
+Well, I think he's, I disagree.

-And uh, she was asked about the return of Sandra Fluck.
+Ann Coulter showed up, and she was asked about the return of Sandra Fluck.

-You know, Fluck went out there, introduced Obama in uh in Denver as Obama is threatening women say Romney is gonna take you back to the 1950s.
+You know, Fluck went out there, introduced Obama in Denver as Obama is threatening women.

 What does that mean, by the way?

-Is that what it means you have to clean your house?
+Is that what it means?

-That's what that means, uh got to cook for your husband and shut up and like us.
+Got to cook for your husband and shut up and like us.

 That's what going back to the 50s.